 ‘The Caterpillar’ is a very short story by the American writer Lydia Davis (born 1947).
 The story is about memory, consideration, and the small and ordinarily overlooked, focusing on someone who finds a caterpillar in her bed one morning and then drops it while trying to carry it downstairs and outside.

-You can read ‘The Caterpillar’ here; below, we offer some comments about this short narrative, and discuss whether we can even call it a ‘story’ as such.
+Below, we offer some comments about this short narrative, and discuss whether we can even call it a ‘story’ as such.
 Before the analysis, however, here’s a brief summary of the story.

 ‘The Caterpillar’: plot summary

 The narrator finds a caterpillar in her bed, and cannot throw it out of the window and does not wish to kill it.
 She walks out of her bedroom with the caterpillar in her hand, and begins walking downstairs with it.
 However, when she is halfway down the stairs, the narrator realises the caterpillar has gone.

 She wonders where it has gone, but cannot find it.
 Every time she walks up and down the stairs, she avoids that side of the stairwell where the caterpillar must have fallen, trusting that it is continuing to make its way down.
 Eventually, having initially rejected the idea, she fetches a torch and searches the dark stairwell, but the stairs are so dirty that it the caterpillar would be hard to spot.